When do I need to register a drone in Nevada?

 Call us for help…

-If you or someone you know has been charged with a drone-related crime under federal or Nevada law, we invite you to contact us for a free consultation.
+If you or someone you know has been charged with a drone-related crime under federal or Nevada law, we invite you to contact us for a consultation.

 Our caring Reno and Las Vegas, Nevada criminal lawyers defend clients throughout Nevada on drone-related charges.